mxm87/chrono/index.md

 ## Chrono App Support & Privacy Policy
-We dont collect your data
+We don't collect your data